 Unfortunately, despite this Constitutional right, we see judges across the country setting excessively and even impossibly high bails.
 In fact, excessive bail has become a major issue in our criminal justice system, and most recently resulted in a federal lawsuit against Harris County over its questionable bail practices, which were said to impact poor misdemeanor defendants who sit in jail until their cases are resolved, while those with money are able to secure their release.

 In April, a federal judge issued a landmark ruling declaring Harris County’s bail practices unconstitutional, and ordered the release of nearly all misdemeanor defendants within 24 hours of their arrest.
 That ruling was appealed by the County, and the results could have major implications across the country when it comes to the bail system.
 Dallas County has already taken steps to create a pretrial division that bases bail on a person’s risk and criminal history, not their ability to make bail.

 Because courts must consider factors other than a defendant’s ability to pay bail – including the nature of the crime and whether they pose threats to public safety – defendants who face excessive bail amounts still need to exercise their rights to seek lowering of their bail, as well as their right to legal representation when doing so.
 With the help of an attorney, defendants can challenge assessments made by the court regarding their criminal history and public safety risk, and provide evidence to support why bail should be lowered.

 As with any legal matter, every case is different.
 Whether you have options when your loved one faces excessive bail is a matter that depends on the unique facts and circumstances involved.
 Our legal team at Scott H. Palmer, P.C. can help review those circumstances, as well as the criminal charges at hand, in order to provide the representation needed during bail hearings and throughout the criminal process.
-To discuss your situation, contact us for a free consultation.
+To discuss your situation, contact us for a consultation.